ivarlovlie/dotnet-vipps-ecommerce/README.md

 });
 ```

-With the above example, the service will look for configuration values in the current environment using names specified in [VippsConfigurationKeyNames.cs](https://github.com/ivarlovlie/IOL.VippsEcommerce/blob/master/src/IOL.VippsEcommerce/Models/VippsConfigurationKeyNames.cs).
+With the above example, the service will look for configuration values in the current environment using names specified in [VippsConfigurationKeyNames.cs](https://github.com/ivarlovlie/IOL.VippsEcommerce/blob/master/src/IOL.VippsEcommerce/Models/VippsConfigurationKeyNames.cs), then in the configuration object.
 The environment variable name for a given property is also specified in it's XML-documentation.

 ## Caching